Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 - `devDependencies`
 - `keywords`.

-The following additional properties are also included.
+**Werk generated properties:**

 - `dir`: Absolute root directory of the workspace.
 - `selected`: True if the workspace matched the Werk [global options](README.md#command-line-options)
 - `dependencyNames`: A set of the unique (deduplicated) dependency names collected from all of the dependency maps.

+**Package interaction methods:**

 - `readPackageJson()`: Reads the workspace's full `package.json` file.
 - `writePackageJson(json)`: Writes the workspace `package.json` file.
 - `patchPackageJson(patchFn)`: Applies a deeply merged patch to the workspace `package.json` file.

+**Metadata methods:**

-- `getLocalDependencies({ scopes? })`: Gets the workspaces which are local dependencies of this workspace.
+- `getLocalDependencies(scopes?)`: Gets the workspaces which are local dependencies of this workspace.
 If scopes is not specified, dependencies from all scopes are returned.
-- `getNpmMetadata(version?)`: Gets the NPM metadata for the workspace.
+- `getNpmMetadata()`: Gets the registry metadata for the workspace.
 If a version is not specified, the workspace's version is used.
+This method is memoized.
 - `getGitHead()`: Gets the commit hash of the workspace's git HEAD.
-- `getIsGitClean()`: Returns true if the workspace's git working tree is clean.
+- `getGitIsClean()`: Returns true if the workspace's git working tree is clean.
+- `getIsPublished()`: Returns true if the current workspace name and version are published to the registry.
-- `getIsGitModified(commit?)`: Returns true if there is a difference between the commit and the current HEAD.
-If a commit is not specified, the workspace's git HEAD is used.
+- `getIsModified()`: Returns true the workspace is not published, the published `gitHead` metadata is missing, or if there is a difference between the `gitHead` commit and the current HEAD.

 ## Patching Workspace `package.json` Files